How Many Roads Must a Man Walk Down?

 In 2000/01, I was working my internship year at Zurich Financial Services, living alone for the first time in my life in a strange flat, in a weird building in Cheltenham.

 I think it had once been the backstage area of a theatre or something.
-All the walls were bright golden yellow, except the navy blue bedroom with built-in wardrobe doors painted a garish, gloss industrial orange, and I don’t think there was a single straight line or right angle in the building.
+All the walls were bright golden yellow, except the navy blue bedroom with built-in wardrobe doors painted a garish, gloss industrial orange.
+I don’t think there was a single straight line or right angle in the building.
 The hall curved so severely and unexpectedly, I would invariably bounce off the wall on the way to the bathroom or kitchen in the middle of the night.

 A tiny child moving into a Cheltenham flat in September 2000, laser-focused on the priorities.